melissapalmer/melissapalmer.github.io/_posts/devops/2018-12-14-app-deployment-from-1vm-k8s.md

 1. A greeting RESTFul API with Spring, that queries a DB for it's hello strings.
 2. Use Docker to create an image and run it in a container.
-3. I'll cover how to use docker compose to run multiple containers for the application (our app, and postgres DB).
+3. Use Docker Compose to run multiple containers for the application (our app, and postgres DB).
 4. And finally deploying the app to a K8s cluster using Helm package manager.

 Thank you to **The Practical Developer** for his post at: https://thepracticaldeveloper.com/2017/12/11/dockerize-spring-boot/ .
 This is based off of what he taught there.